Moons of Mars

 The two moons of Mars are Phobos and Deimos.
 They are irregular in shape.
 Both were discovered by American astronomer Asaph Hall in August 1877 and are named after the Greek mythological twin characters Phobos (fear and panic) and Deimos (terror and dread) who accompanied their father Ares (Mars in Roman mythology, hence the name of the planet) into battle.

+Phobos passing in front of Deimos, as viewed in real time by the Curiosity rover on the surface of Mars.

 Compared to the Earth's Moon, the moons Phobos and Deimos are very small.
 Phobos has a diameter of 22.2 km (13.8 mi) and a mass of 1.08×10^16 kg, while Deimos measures 12.6 km (7.8 mi) across, with a mass of 1.5×10^15 kg.
 Phobos orbits closer to Mars, with a semi-major axis of 9377 km and an orbital period of 7.66 hours; while Deimos orbits farther with a semi-major axis of 23460 km and an orbital period of 30.35 hours.

 Two major hypotheses have emerged as to the origin of the moons: The first suggests that they originated from Mars itself, perhaps from a giant impact event suggested to have created the Martian dichotomy and the Borealis Basin.
 The second suggests that they are captured asteroids.
 Both hypotheses are compatible with current data, though upcoming sample return missions may be able to distinguish which hypothesis is correct.